You can make a healthier version of Cracklin’ Oat Bran Cereal in your own kitchen. This recipe is a delicious take on the popular high fiber favorite.

 Cracklin’ Oat Bran is one of my favorite cereals.
-Apparently I am not the only one – in searching the internet for recipes, I found the word “crack” used a few times to describe how addicting it is.
+I am not the only one – in searching the internet for recipes, I found the word “crack” used a few times to describe how addicting it is.
 I am sharing with you my Cracklin’ Oat Bran Cereal Clone recipe so that you can make a healthier version in your own kitchen.

 The cereal that is sold on the shelves of grocery stores has more ingredients than the homemade version.
 It also contains wheat bran, wheat starch, and malt flavoring – therefore prohibiting it from being gluten-free.

 The homemade version also cuts out palm, palm kernel and/or soybean oil with TBHQ, and soy lecithin.

 Though my daughter is not a fan of the cereal like I am, I was able to get her to taste my homemade version and compare it to the store-bought.
 She *honestly* told me that she preferred mine.
 That’s what I am talking about!
 Homemade winning the showdown over the original.

 An advocate of making things easier, I like to use my food processor.
 (Thanks, Mom, for the Christmas gift.
 I really am using it!)